zack-bitcoin/amoveo/docs/basics/investor_pitch.md

 * Mr Flintstone - betting expert.
 He comes up with the ideas to make sure our product is as useful as can be.
 * Sy - Sy operates veopool, which is a mining pool.
 A mining pool is where people can use GPU and FPGA to create new VEO.
 Sy wrote and maintains http://explorer.veopool.pw/index.php .
 He often has ideas for how to make Amoveo easier for 3rd parties to build on top of.
 * Potato - Potato operates Amoveopool, which is another mining pool.
-* Exan.tech - Russian company of many talented people.
+* Exan.tech - Company of many talented people.
 They run amoveo.io , and they created and maintain the iphone and android apps of Amoveo.
 They write blog posts about Amoveo.
 * Eric Arsenault - UX designer with a background in betting technology.
 He is using Amoveo contracts to raise money to fund the development of a better UX experience.
 * Catweed - wrote and maintains https://veoscan.io/ a popular explorer for Amoveo.
 * Qtrade.io and a1.exchange - these are places where you can trade BTC for VEO.
 They work together with us to make sure software updates happen smoothly without impacting the trader's experience.